JanakPatel18/Module_5_Challenge/README.md

 ## Summary

-	In summary of the analysis, I would suggest to make the fares a little closer in amount so there may be more usage in the rural and suburban areas.
-Also, I would also increase the number of drivers in the rural and suburban areas to make the ride-sharing more reasonable in price.
-This could potentially encourage more people to use ride-sharing.
+	In summary of the analysis, it was found that there was a higher usage of ride-sharing in the urban areas because of the higher population in them.
+Also, it was found there was a higher amount of money being generated in the urban areas because of the same reason.
+I would suggest to the CEO that to make more money in the suburban and rural areas, I would ass more drivers in those areas.
+On the other hand, if she wanted to increase the amount of money being generated in the urban areas, I might consider reducing the amount if costs for one ride to encourage more people to use the service.
+Another suggestion would be to increase the the number of drivers in all 3 areas to give the population more options to use the service.